wwh0411/FedRSU/README.md

 # FedRSU: Federated Learning for Scene Flow Estimation on Roadside Units

 This is the official repository for our work "[FedRSU: Federated Learning for Scene Flow Estimation on Roadside Units]"(https://arxiv.org/abs/2401.12862)

+FedRSU has been accepted to "**IEEE Transactions on Intelligent Transportation Systems (T-ITS)**"!
 ## **Installation**

 ```shell